carla-simulator/carla/Docs/adv_traffic_manager.md

 #### Stages

 __1. Localization Stage:__ the TM stores a list of waypoints ahead for each vehicle to follow.
-The buffer list of waypoints is is updated each iteration and deleted when lane changes are applied, to create a new one with the corresponding trajectory.
-The amount of waypoints contained in said list varies depending on the vehicle's speed, being greater the faster it goes.
-The localization stage contains a __spacial hashing__ which summarizes the position for every car __registered to the Traffic Manager in a world grid__.
+The list of waypoints is updated each iteration, changing according to the decisions taken during the stage, such as lane changes, to modify the vehicle's trajectory.
+The amount of waypoints stored depends on the vehicle's speed, being greater the faster it goes.
+This stage contains a __spatial hashing__ which saves the position for every car __registered to the Traffic Manager in a world grid__.
 This is a way to roughly predict possible collisions and create a list of overlapping actors for every vehicle that will be later used by the next stage.

 * __Related .cpp files:__ `LocalizationStage.cpp` and `LocalizationUtils.cpp`.

 __2. Collision Stage:__ checks possible collisions for every vehicle.
-For each pairs of overlapping actors in the list contained by the localization stage, it extends a __geodesic boundary__.
-These are extended bounding bodies that represent the vehicle along its trajectory.
-Collisions between two geodesic boundaries are communicated to the __Motion planner stage__ that will manage them.
+For each pairs of overlapping actors in the list stored by the Localization stage, it extends a __geodesic boundary__.
+These are extended bounding boxes that represent the vehicle along its trajectory.
+This stage determines which vehicle has priority and communicates the result to the __Motion Planner stage__.

 * __Related .cpp files:__ `CollisionStage.cpp`.

 __3. Traffic Light Stage:__ manages some general traffic regulations, mainly priority at junctions.
-Whenever there is a traffic light, if red, a __traffic hazard__ is set to true.
-Non signaled junctions are managed with a ticket system.
-When coming closer to these, a __geodesic boundary__ is extended through the intersection along the vehicle's trajectory.
-If there is another vehicle inside of it, the parent waits for the junction to be free.
+A _traffic hazard__ is set to true whenever a yellow or red traffic light is detected.
+Non-signalized junctions are managed with a priority system.
+When approaching to these, a __geodesic boundary__ is extended through the intersection along the intended trajectory.
+The vehicle will wait for the junction to be free if another vehicle is detected inside of the geodesic boundary.

 * __Related .cpp files:__ `TrafficLightStage.cpp`.

-__4. Motion Planner Stage:__ aggregates all the information gathered through the previous stages.
-Their guidance is adjusted with actuation signals provided by a PID controller, this stage makes decisions on how to move the vehicles.
-It computes all the commands needed for every vehicle and then send these to the final stage.
-For example, when facing a __traffic hazard__, this stage will compute the brake needed for said vehicle and communicate it to the apply control stage.
+__4. Motion Planner Stage:__ aggregates all the information from the previous stages and makes decisions on how to move the vehicles.
+It is asisted by a PID controller to adjust the resulting behaviour.
+After computing all the commands needed for every vehicle, these are sent to the final stage.
+For example, when facing a __traffic hazard__, this stage will compute the brake needed for said vehicle and communicates it to the Apply Control stage.

 * __Related .cpp files:__ `MotionPlannerStage.cpp`.

-__5. Apply Control Stage:__ receives actuation signals (such as throttle, brake, steer) from the Motion Planner stage and commands these to the simulator in batches to control every vehicles' movement.
-It mainly uses the __apply_batch()__ method in [carla.Client](../python_api/#carla.Client) and different [carla.VehicleControl](../python_api/#carla.Client) for the registered vehicles.
+__5. Apply Control Stage:__ receives actuation signals, such as throttle, brake, steer, from the Motion Planner stage and sends these to the simulator in batches to control every vehicles' movement.
+Using the __apply_batch()__ method in [carla.Client](../python_api/#carla.Client) and different [carla.VehicleControl](../python_api/#carla.Client) for the registered vehicles.

 * __Related .cpp files:__ `BatchControlStage.cpp`.

 #### Additional modules

-__Cached map:__ in order to ease computation costs during the localization stage, the map is divided into a grid of waypoints, so that these are not calculated every time.
-These waypoints are not the usual _carla.Waypoint_ accessible from the API but a specific data structure designed according to the needs of the TM.
-The grid of waypoints representing the road map is at the same time divided into different sections, each of them representing little portions of the road, for instance a junction.
-These sections are numbered and connected so that it is easier to locate a vehicle on the map and to identify which vehicle are close to it.
+__Cached map:__ in order to increase computational efficiency during the Localization stage, the map is discretized and cached as a grid of waypoints.
+These are included in a specific data structure designed to hold more information, such as links between them.
+The grids allow to easily connect the map, each of them representing sections of a road or a whole junction, by also having an ID that is used to quickly identify vehicles in nearby areas.

 * __Related .cpp files:__ `InMemoryMap.cpp` and `SimpleWaypoint.cpp`.

-__PID controller:__ the TM module contains its own PID controller to regulate throttle, brake and steering according to an intended result.
+__PID controller:__ the TM module uses a PID controller to regulate throttle, brake and steering according to a target value.
 The way this adjustment is made depends on the specific parametrization of the controller, which can be modified if the desired behaviour is different.
 Read more about [PID compensation](https://commons.wikimedia.org/wiki/File:PID_Compensation_Animated.gif) to learn how to do it.

 * __Related .cpp files:__ `PIDController.cpp`.